 Finding the Right Angle – Your bendable solar panel is now ready to face the sun.
 This might sound easy at first, but if you count in the variables of your location and the actual placement of the panels on your rig, it will prove quite complex.
 Take note of your location, the sun’s direction, and where you are in the Northern or the Southern hemisphere.

 Connecting the Equipment – The last part comes by way of connecting the batteries and the wiring of the solar panel.
 This is where it gets tricky, as different products usually come in different ways.
-It is best to be guided by your user manual’s specifics and to follow them thoroughly, in order to maximize the use of your flexible solar panels.
+It is top-tier to be guided by your user manual’s specifics and to follow them thoroughly, in order to maximize the use of your flexible solar panels.

 How to use flexible solar panels?